FlutterFlow/flutterflow-documentation/docs/ff-integrations/authentication/supabase-auth/auth-actions.md

 By using this action, you can provide your users with the flexibility to create their accounts in different ways, according to their preferences.

 :::note
-As of now, we only support creating accounts with email and passwords.
+As of now, we support creating accounts with Email/Password and Google.
 :::

 Follow the steps below to add email signup action: